Last Updated: September 18, 2024

 Early Career

-Jules started his career in the world of politics, and 1968 he worked for Robert F. Kennedy's presidential campaign in Queens.
+Jules started his career in the world of politics, and in 1968, he worked for Robert F. Kennedy's presidential campaign in Queens.
 Kroll's entrepreneurial career began in earnest after he was forced to take over the family business from his father, who had become ill.
 Although Kroll was an Assistant District Attorney by this point in Manhattan, he committed to running the business in the best way that he could.
 Three months went by – then another three years.
 By this point, his father's printing company was basically at the mercy of purchasing agents.
 These agents demanded gifts and other kickbacks before agreeing to do business.

 Jules' breakthrough came when he decided to use his inside knowledge of the printing business to his advantage.
 He connected with other companies that required a lot of printing, and he promised them that he would save them money by helping them become aware of the necessary bribes and eliminate the need for unnecessary overpayments.
 The first company that agreed to hire Kroll in this capacity was the parent company of Marvel Comics.